 - Avoid stories from picture books.
 Stories without pictures encourage creativity rather than recitation.

-- Invited youth are required to attend a 1-hour microphone etiquette workshop.
+Invited youth are required to attend a 1-hour microphone/filming etiquette workshop for live and virtual means to be held through Zoom.